Macon, Saone-et-Loire tourism & sightseeing

 When you visit you will see several mentions of Lamartine, the renowned 19th century French poet and politician who was born in Macon in 1790.

-Alternatively if you are visiting to explore the wines of the region there are numerous different wine routes proposed by the tourist authorities that will introduce you to the many vineyards and wine chateaux of the Maconnais-Beaujolais wine region.
+If you are visiting to explore the wines of the region there are numerous different wine routes proposed by the tourist authorities that will introduce you to the many vineyards and wine chateaux of the Maconnais-Beaujolais wine region.
 Ask for information at Macon Tourist Information Office.
 The wine area to the west of the town includes Solutre-Pouilly, overshadowed by a large rocky outcrop and a popular local scenic attraction.

 Tourist classifications for Macon